Girlamatic: Webcomics

 Two new webcomics were added to the Girlamatic roster during its 2009 relaunch: The Continentals by Darryl Hughes and Monique McNaughton, and Godseeker by Lisa Gilbert and Terry Blauer.

 Reception

-Many critics were unsure what to make of the website when it launched in 2003.
-Writing for The Comics Journal, columnist Ted Rall initially proclaimed the website a "ghetto for women cartoonists".
+Some critics were unsure what to make of the website when it launched in 2003.
+American editorial cartoonist Ted Rall initially proclaimed the website a "ghetto for women cartoonists".
 In 2005, blogger Eric Burns said he felt uncomfortable entering a space that was mainly set up for women.
 He also voiced concern that initiatives like Girlamatic might section off and divide the webcomic community, making it less likely for male readers to come across the works of female webcartoonists.

 In 2006, comic book author Gail Simone called Girlamatic "one of the most important venues for female-friendly comics created to date."
 Girlamatic has received various Lulu awards and nominations for being among the "most women-friendly and reader-friendly work in comics."